 Specialty areas of oral pathology and periodontics are studied.
 Placement of periodontal surgical dressings is demonstrated and practiced on manikins according to RDA criteria.
 Preventive dentistry is emphasized.
 Related areas of nutrition and fluorides are presented.
-Students also study related dental terminology.
-Coronal polish theory and procedures are taught and practiced on manikins and then on clinical patients under the direct supervision of a licensed dentist.
-Completion of coronal polish requirements will permit the assistant to perform the procedure after obtaining the Registered Dental Assistant license (California programs only).
+Students are introduced to accounts payable.
+Related dental terminology is studied.
+Coronal polish theory and procedures are taught and practiced on manikins (clinical patients practice can be performed under the direct supervision of a licensed dentist where required by state).
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Lecture Hours: 40 Lab Hours: 40

-Module X - Dental Assistant Externship
+Module X - Dental Assisting Externship

-This module is 200 hours of unpaid, supervised, practical in-service in a dental office or clinic in which the student practices direct application of all administrative and clinical functions of Dental Assistant.
-Prerequisite: Completion of Modules A-G. Lecture Hours: 0.0 Lab Hours: 0.0 Other Hours: 200.0.
+This module is 200 hours of unpaid, supervised, practical in-service in a dental office or clinic in which the student practices direct application of all administrative and clinical functions of dental assisting.
+Prerequisite: Completion of Modules A-G. Lecture Hours: 0 Lab Hours: 0 Other Hours: 200

+MASSAGE THERAPY

-MASSAGE THERAPY Diploma Program 36 weeks - 780 hours - 56 credit units
+Diploma Program 36 weeks - 780 hours, 56 credits